shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 To check your understanding of these concepts and receive credit for Lab 01 Exercise 5, complete this [211 Linux Commands and Testing Google Survey](https://docs.google.com/forms/d/e/1FAIpQLScYYUFPLcTAE7BNwHmT3G98Ityvpeu7e_MNSLF2qC5pS_MXrw/viewform?usp=sf_link). <br>

-Note: You will need to be logged in to your \@mail.csuchico.edu Google account in order to take the Google Survey.
+Note: You will need to be logged in to your \@mail.csuchico.edu or \@csuchico.edu Google account in order to take the Google Survey.
 If you get a message that you are unable to access the survey, try using your Chico portal username and password to login to Google.
 If you are not sure how to proceed, feel free to ask for help!<br>

 For this exercise, make sure to submit the [211 Linux Commands and Testing Google Survey](https://docs.google.com/forms/d/e/1FAIpQLScYYUFPLcTAE7BNwHmT3G98Ityvpeu7e_MNSLF2qC5pS_MXrw/viewform?usp=sf_link).